Manifold Proximal Point Algorithms for Dual Principal Component Pursuit and Orthogonal Dictionary Learning

 Recently, Wang\etal\cite{WLS19} proposed a proximal alternating maximization method for solving a maximization version of~\eqref{DPCP-matrix}, which arises in the so-called \emph{$\ell_1$-PCA} problem (see~\cite{Lerman-PIEEE-survey}).
 However, the method cannot be easily adapted to solve problem~\eqref{DPCP-matrix}.

-The similarity between problems~\eqref{DPCP} and~\eqref{DPCP-matrix} suggests that the latter can also be solved by ManPPA.
-This is indeed the case.
+The similarity between problems~\eqref{DPCP} and~\eqref{DPCP-matrix} suggests that the latter can also be solved by ManPPA, which is indeed the case.
 However, the SSN method for solving the resulting nonsmooth equation (i.e., the matrix analog of \eqref{nonsmooth-equation}) can be slow, as the dimension of the linear system \eqref{ssn} is high.
-To overcome this difficulty, we propose an alternative method called \emph{sequential ManPPA}, which solves problem \eqref{DPCP-matrix} in a column-by-column manner and constitutes the third main contribution of this paper.
-The method is based on the observation that the objective function in \eqref{DPCP-matrix} is separable in the columns of $\bm{X}=[\bm{x}_1,\bm{x}_2,\ldots,\bm{x}_q]$.
+Here, we propose an alternative method called \emph{sequential ManPPA}, which solves \eqref{DPCP-matrix} in a column-by-column manner and constitutes the fourth main contribution of this paper.
+The method is based on the observation that the objective function in \eqref{DPCP-matrix} is separable in the columns of $\bm{X}=[\bm{x}_1,\bm{x}_2,\ldots,\bm{x}_n]$.
 To find $\bm{x}_1$, we simply solve